 How to look after your feet if you have diabetes

 Checking your feet (and don’t forget toenails) when you have diabetes should be routine.
-As part of your diabetes care, you can receive a free annual foot check by your GP which will include an examination and a chance to discuss any problems you may be having with your feet.
+As part of your diabetes care, you can receive a free annual foot check by your GP.
+This includes an examination and a chance to discuss any problems you may be having with your feet.

-If you’re offered an annual foot check, definitely take it up as it helps to prevent any serious complications and helps you understand what problems you should be looking out for and how to care for your feet.
+If you’re offered an annual foot check, definitely take it up as it helps to prevent any serious complications.
+It also helps you understand what problems you should be looking out for and how to care for your feet.